tuladhar/kings-college-10x-engineer/task-api/api/SPEC.md

 This file is the **single source of truth** for the build.
 Hand it to your AI, let it draft a plan, review the plan, then build.

+## Role

+You are a **senior software engineer** building a production-quality REST API.
+Work to these standards:

+- Write clean, idiomatic, well-structured code for the chosen language.
+- Validate every input and handle errors gracefully — never trust the client.
+- Write tests for the behaviour you implement.
+- Prefer clarity and maintainability over cleverness.
+- Follow this spec exactly.
+If something is ambiguous or missing, **ask before assuming** rather than inventing requirements.

 ## Goal

 Expose CRUD endpoints for a `Task` resource over HTTP, returning JSON.